September 8, 2015

 “At one point, if you weren’t using MySQL as your back end, VCs [venture capitalists] would take their money away from you.” —Roberto Zicari

 Schwartz also doesn’t seem to think much about the data (or the metadata) between the data and how big data analytics systems are designed to look at the same data sets or aggregations of data sets from different vantage points.
-Immutable databases take snapshots of points in time, and analysts can mine that data in many different ways for different purposes.4 Conventional transactional systems are rather single-minded and singular in purpose by comparison.
+Immutable databases take snapshots of points in time, and analysts can mine that data in many different ways for different purposes.
+Conventional transactional systems are rather single-minded and singular in purpose by comparison.

 To pursue innovation, companies engaged in transformation efforts must do different things with the data they’ve collected.
 Demand for immutability in databases will be strong in certain industries—for applications such as patient records that value the long-term audit trail and a full history.
-Avera’s use of CouchDB for its longitudinal studies is a prime example.
+Avera’s use of CouchDB for its longitudinal studies is an example.

 The potential impact of web-company innovations can’t be discounted.
 The database landscape has seen the intrusion of these engineers before, in the case of NoSQL, Hadoop, and related big data analytics technologies.
 These technologies had a considerable disruptive impact, and that impact continues.
 Roberto Zicari, a professor at J. W. Goethe University Frankfurt, Germany, and editor of ODBMS.org, a site that tracks database evolution, described the birth of NoSQL in an interview with PwC: